The KMF Young Engineer of the Year Competition (YEOTY) 2017 introduces The LEGO Project.

-So far during YEOTY 2017, the Lego Project has launched in schools and two teams have been selected from each.
-Schools have also been provided with Lego kits, met their sponsors and started to build their robots.
-Yesterday however the competition got a little more serious, with a 'Rules of the Robot Game' Masterclass at Newcastle-under-Lyme College.
-During this session, all 24 schools and their sponsors were provided with the official robot game rules and educated on the games guiding principles and scoring system.
+The competition got a little more serious, with a 'Rules of the Robot Game' Masterclass at Newcastle-under-Lyme College when all 24 schools and their sponsors were provided with the official robot game rules and educated on the games guiding principles and scoring system.

 How do students win?

-An example of a mission students will tackle is 'Shark Shipment'.
-This requires students to program their robot to collect a LEGO shark from one area of the game mat and safely transport in to another space, finally dropping the LEGO animal into, you guessed it, a LEGO water tank.
+An example of a mission students will tackle is 'Shark Shipment' which requires students to program their robot to collect a LEGO shark from one area of the game mat and safely transport to another space, finally dropping the LEGO animal into, you guessed it, a LEGO water tank.

 Students are judged on two criteria.
-The first involves the successful completion of Lego Robot missions, where a different number of points are allocated to teams depending on factors such as level of difficulty and accuracy of actions.
-For example, using the Shark Shipment mission discussed earlier, 40 points are gained for successful execution.
-However, a greater amount of points can be gained if the shark touches the bottom of the tank and not the walls.
-This accuracy will give teams an additional 20 points.
+The first involves the successful completion of LEGO Robot missions, where points are allocated on factors such as level of difficulty and accuracy of actions.

 The second area of assessment is referred to as Core Values.
-A major guiding principle of the LEGO game is gracious professionalism — This encourages teams to treat other teams with respect and honour the spirit of friendly competition.
-Students are evaluated against this dimension by observation throughout the day and a core value interview, where teams are presented with mystery tasks and their communication, team work and strategy graded.
+A primary guiding principle of the LEGO game is gracious professionalism.
+This encourages teams to treat other teams with respect and honour the spirit of friendly competition.
+Students are evaluated against this dimension by observation throughout the day and a core value interview, where teams are presented with mystery tasks to test their communication, teamwork and strategy.

-Now rules have been established, the next stage of the competition will be the YEOTY17 Semi-Final on the 30th & 31st of March.
-Here, the two teams from each school will compete against each other in 3 rounds of the robot game, The highest scoring team will represent their school in the YEOTY17 Final.
+Rules established the next stage of the competition will be the YEOTY17 Semi-Final in March when the two teams from each school will compete against in three rounds and the highest scoring team will represent their school in the YEOTY 2017 Final.